1. Client hasn't signed proposal

-When a client receives a proposal from you they must first sign their agreement in the proposal before they will be able to submit a payment.
+When a client receives a proposal from you they must first sign their contract in the proposal before they will be able to submit a payment.

 Also, don't forget the custom field items!
 If you include fields for your client to fill in they will want to be sure to fill all of these out before signing.

-Sometimes you might need to make edits to an agreement and/or proposal after having sent this to your client.
+Sometimes you might need to make edits to a contract and/or proposal after having sent this to your client.
 Not a problem!